Ayush9312/aft-account-provisioning-customizations/README.md

 While the customization stage does include integrations for pre- and post- customization steps, the Account Provisioning standard allows for further integration by using an AWS Step Functions State Machine to integrate with additional environments.

-Using this state machine integration, customers may define Account Provisioning Customizations steps as:
+Using this state machine integration, customers/clients may define Account Provisioning Customizations steps as:

 * Lambda functions in the language of their choice
 * ECS or Fargate Tasks using docker containers